Open-Earth-Foundation/CityCatalyst-global-data/importer-creator/README.md

 The script can be run by the following command:

-`python transform_script.py "inputfile" "Additional user info" verbose`
+`python transform_script.py "inputfile" "Additional user info" verbose show_graph`

 The parameters are:

 - "inputfile": the name of the input file e.g. "input_1.csv"
 - "Additional user info": Meta information about the file, e.g. information provided by the uploader of the file
 - "verbose": Either 'true' or 'false'.
 On 'true' will output all the textout of the agents
+- "show_graph": Either 'true' or 'false'.
+On 'true' will show the graph

 # Input